-- Collect BGP information at multiple locations worldwide and make this data available to the community - Provide tools to access the data and further enhance these tools based on community feedback - Investigate the behaviour of the routing system and report to the community
+- Collect BGP information at multiple locations worldwide and make this data available to the community - Provide tools to access the data and further enhance these tools based on community feedback - Provides services which process this data for the benefit of the community performance characteristics of the inter-provider Internet.
+This is achieved by installing measurement probes at participating sites worldwide.
+The test-boxes exchange measurement traffic based on metrics developed by the IETF IP Performance Working Group (IPPM).

-3.2 Active Measurement Services (AMS)
+3.2 Connectivity Measurement